Elements of a Brand Relaunch

 A Brand Relaunch requires an outside-in focus

-What this means is that your focus needs to be more on the beliefs, precepts, needs and wants of the prospect rather than the needs and wants of current customers.
-I’m not suggesting that you ignore current customers but you may enjoy greater flexibility in message with your current customers than you probably believe.
+Focus on the beliefs, precepts, needs and wants of the prospect rather than the needs and wants of current customers.
+We’re not suggesting you ignore current customers.
+Just know that you own greater message flexibility with your current customers than you probably believe.
 To grow market share, however, you must reach those currently not choosing you.

 Changing human behavior is not an easy task.
 That truth works both ways.
 It is difficult to dismiss a current customer through messaging alone.
 At some point, the brand would have to disappoint them in performance to actually lose them.

 What needs to change?

 We already discussed that they need to SEE that something has changed in your brand.
 At a quick glance, they MUST understand that the promise of the brand (the who it is for) is all about them personally.

 But what is the cost of doing nothing?
 What is the cost of doing it on the cheap?
 The price of shortchanging your brand relaunch is almost certainly failure.

 Do you expect a prospect to suddenly notice you and change preference when the external veneer of your brand has not changed?
 A new tagline is not enough to grant a new position.
 More often than not, the prospect will not get far enough into your brand message to read it.

 They have already decided that your brand is not important for them.
 You need to use every equity in your quiver to change that perception.
-At best you want them to say to themselves “I think this is important enough to my self-description to trial the brand.”
-At the very least you want them to say to themselves “I overlooked this brand before and I should explore it a bit more deeply.”
+At best you want them to think, “I think this is important enough to check out the brand.”

 Change the Logo?